 Hass avocados return in record numbers

-According to Australian Avocados, this year’s Hass crop is of excellent quality, with the huge supply offering great value for consumers – there are already multi-buy promotions available in many retail stores, including supermarkets and greengrocers.
+According to Australian Avocados, this year’s Hass crop is of excellent quality, with the huge supply offering great value for consumers.
+There are already multi-buy promotions available in many retail stores, including supermarkets and greengrocers.

 John Tyas, CEO of Avocados Australia, says the quality and abundance of this season’s fruit is attributed to optimal growing conditions across most growing regions.

 “Currently, most of the supply is coming from Queensland from production regions on the Atherton Tablelands and around Bundaberg,” he says.
-“We expect the strong supply to continue throughout the year as southern regions progressively start their harvest.”
+“We also expect the strong supply to continue throughout the year as southern regions progressively start their harvest.”

-The perfect winter fruit
+It Hass to be the perfect winter fruit

 Our Green Gold “official unofficial” sponsorship